 The first day and week of school will come and go very quickly, but they are super important.
 Those days and moments with your new class will set the stage for the rest of the school year.
 It is important to make good use of that time together.
 Think of what kind of year you want to have and how you want things to run.
-Plan activities that will help set those plans into motion.
-Take time to build a community together through community building activities (read THIS POST with tons of ideas).
+Plan back to school classroom activities that will help set those plans into motion.
+Take time to build a community together through community building activities.

 Have a few activities for each day of the first week of school planned ahead of time.
-This post with back to school tips suggests a few fun welcome activities, including the name art seen above.
-Over plan activities that encourage new relationships to form.
+These back to school teacher tips suggests a few fun welcome activities, including the above name art.
+Over-plan activities that encourage new relationships to form.
 Be flexible because important topics, discussions, and activities may need more time.
 Teach and use brain breaks frequently!
-Go outside to play and enjoy the nice weather before it’s gone!!

 Teach Classroom Rules, Routines, & Procedures the First Week of School

 Each day we recite the Whole Brain rules.
-They are combined with actions and this encourages students to really develop a connection to their meaning.
-You can grab a FREE set of Whole Brain rule posters HERE.
+They are combined with actions, and this encourages students to really develop a connection to their meaning.
+You can grab a set of FREE Whole Brain rule posters.

 Get to Know Your Students during the First Week of School

-Get to know your students before they enter your classroom door.
+Get to know and build relationships with students before they enter your classroom door.
 Send a note or make a quick phone call home to your new students welcoming them and their families to your classroom.
-Encourage them to stop by and say hello when you are there prepping your class before school starts.
+Encourage them to stop by and say hello when you are there, prepping your class before school starts.

-Read each student’s file ahead of time so that you can NOT MAKE JUDGEMENTS, but be better prepared to meet their individual needs.
+Read each student’s file beforehand so that you don’t make judgments, but are better prepared to meet their individual needs.
 If necessary, set up times to have informal meetings about particular students with the resource and support teachers to be more informed and ready.